WebAssembly/component-model/design/mvp/Explainer.md

 Here, the `i32` returned by `resource.new`, which is an index into the component's handle-table, is immediately returned by `make_R`, thereby transferring ownership of the newly-created resource to the export's caller.

+##### 🧵 Threads

+The [shared-everything-threads] proposal adds component model built-ins for thread management.
+These are specified as built-ins and not core WebAssembly instructions because browsers expect this functionality to come from existing Web/JS APIs.

+The `thread.spawn` built-in has type `[f:(ref null $f) c:i32] -> [i32]` and
+spawns a new thread by invoking the shared function `f` while passing `c` to it, returning whether a thread was successfully spawned.

+The `resource.hw_concurrency` built-in has type `[] -> [i32]` and returns the
+number of threads that can be expected to execute concurrently.

 See the [CanonicalABI.md](CanonicalABI.md#canonical-definitions) for detailed definitions of each of these built-ins and their interactions.